-The KDSM provides sole administrative and technical support on all Yakama Nation/YKFP IT equipment and staff within the Klickitat basin.
+The KDSM provides sole administrative and technical support on all Yakama Nation/ YKFP IT equipment and staff within the Klickitat basin.
 Of all the hats the KDSM wears, the support of the information management and transmission system (hardware and software) utilized by the staff and scientists of the YKFP is by far the most demanding of time and resources.
 The system we have in place works well most of the time as the result of careful configuration and regular maintenance.
 The continuing education required to provide effective support is a considerable but necessary time demand.
-Beyond providing on-demand technical support, the KDSM designed the network infrastructure for an additional three offices and seven network connections on a Cat5-E gigabit network at the Klickitat Field Office, and executed the procurement, installation, configuration and testing of the additional network infrastructure.
-The KDSM also performed the procurement and installation of the internal telephone system for an additional three offices and six lines and oversaw the installation of a security system that protects the additional offices and equipment storage.
+KDSM provided on-demand technical support for two servers, eight desktop work stations, and seven laptops, multiple peripheral devices including networked and stand-alone printers of various sizes.
+The KDSM performs and/or arranges the maintenance and repair of the network infrastructure that allows all these machines to work together including two satellite uplinks through which we maintain reasonable connectivity to the internet for data acquisition and distribution activities.